ivanomatteo/laravel-device-tracking/README.md

 * **DeviceUpdated**

-    when some information of a device are changed
+    when some information of a device is changed

 * **DeviceHijacked**

-    when critical device information are changed.
+    when critical device information is changed.
-    You ca also define a custom **DeviceHijackingDetector**.
+    You can also define a custom **DeviceHijackingDetector**.
     After this event, the device will be updated, and the next time, DeviceHijacked will not be emitted, but the device will have the field **device_hijacked_at** with the last DeviceHijacked event timestamp.